The Best Headphones and Speakers of 2021

 Best Running Buds

 Bose has made its top-notch audio technology more affordable with this pair of buds.
 You only get five hours of run time, and the charging case is slightly bulky.
 (Though it does supply two additional charges.)
-But the fit on the well-sealed, sweat- and water-resistant Sport is more secure than anything else in our test: it come with three sizes of rubber fins.
+But the fit on the well-sealed, sweat- and water-resistant Sport is more secure than anything else in our test: it comes with three sizes of rubber fins.
 As with everything Bose makes, the sound is clear, crisp, and plenty bassy.

 Ultimate Ears Hyperboom ($400)